backdrop-contrib/video_filter/README.txt

 You can do this by dragging and dropping Video Filter to the top of the processing order list.
 Do this even if it's allready on top, just to make sure!

-If you're using the "Limit allowed HTML tags" filter, make sure to add <object>
+If you're using the "Limit allowed HTML tags" filter, make sure Video Filter is processed after that filter.

-and <param> to the list of allowed tags.
+To enable WYSIWYG support, go to the WYSIWYG settings for each input format and enable the Video Filter button.

 ========= Usage =========